MHH-RCUG/Wochenende/README.md

 ## Platforms

-Wochenende has only been tested on Ubuntu Linux 20.04 and 16.04 64bit.
+Wochenende has only been tested by the authors on Ubuntu Linux 20.04 and 16.04 64bit.
 We advise against any attempts on MacOS or Windows.
 An appropriate conda environment, BASH and Python3.6+ is critical to get things working.
 We view Wochenende to be stable (master branch) but are still updating the pipeline with new features.

 ## Usage